Software Engineer

 Overview

-A pioneering organisation at the forefront of engineering design, advanced manufacturing, and materials development is seeking a talented Software Engineer to join its growing team.
-This role offers the opportunity to contribute to the development of bespoke software platforms that support critical workflows across component design, alloy optimisation, additive manufacturing, and quality assurance.
+An innovative organisation specialising in engineering design, advanced manufacturing, and materials development is seeking a Software Engineer to develop bespoke software platforms supporting component design, alloy optimisation, additive manufacturing, and quality assurance workflows.

 Key Responsibilities